enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-environment-variables/local_envs.md

 2. Print SHAPE
 3. Switch to user U2
 4. Print SHAPE
+5. Switch to root
-5. Refresh page and print SHAPE
+6. Refresh page and print SHAPE

 ### How to unset enviornment variables?